Luther Blissett: Cultural impact and anti-racism

-Blissett and the "Luther Blissett Project"
+Blissett and the Luther Blissett Project

-Blissett's name has been adopted by many people in radical activist circles as a nom de plume or collective alias when engaged in unusual performances, situationist pranks, media hoaxes, and the production of radical theory.
-The Luther Blissett multiple name project first began in 1994 in Italy, no doubt a consequence of his link with A.C.
-Milan, and has since then been widely used by artists, underground reviews, poets, performers and squatters' collectives in cities throughout Europe and South America.
-In 1999 "Luther Blissett" authored a historical novel called Q, which sold hundreds of thousands of copies in over ten languages.

-On 30 June 2004, the real Luther Blissett took part in the British television sports show Fantasy Football League – Euro 2004, broadcast on ITV.
-He jokingly claimed that he himself was part of the Luther Blissett Project, and read aloud the following sentence from an LBP manifesto (in Italian): "Chiunque può essere Luther Blissett, semplicemente adottando il nome Luther Blissett" [Anyone can be Luther Blissett simply by adopting the name Luther Blissett].
+Starting in the 1990s, Blissett's name began to be adopted by many people in anarchist and radical politics activist circles as a nom de plume or collective alias when engaged in unusual performances, situationist pranks, media hoaxes, and the production of radical left-wing theory.
+The "Luther Blissett" multiple name project first began in 1994 in Bologna, Italy, where the real Blissett became one of the first English footballers to join its top division.
+Of the collective, he said: "When I played for Milan I was one of the few black players in the league, so I think they must have chosen me for that reason."
+His name is widely used by artists, underground reviews, poets, performers, and squatters' collectives in many cities and countries, especially in Europe.
+In 1999, "Luther Blissett" authored a historical novel called Q, which sold hundreds of thousands of copies in over ten languages.
+On 30 June 2004, the real Blissett took part in the British television sports show Fantasy Football League – Euro 2004, broadcast on ITV.
+He jokingly claimed that he was part of the Luther Blissett Project, and read aloud a sentence from a Luther Blissett Project manifesto in Italian: "Anyone can be Luther Blissett simply by adopting the name Luther Blissett" (Chiunque può essere Luther Blissett, semplicemente adottando il nome Luther Blissett).